sitansusubudhi/Would-You-Rather-App/README.md

 Funcionality to allow a user to register will be developed later.

+The project is also hosted using GitHub pages at [Would-You-Rather-App](https://sitansusubudhi.github.io/Would-You-Rather-App/)

 ## View project locally

 To view the project in your local machine: